michiganprogrammer/airport_rideshare/founder/visionStatement_market_analysis.md

 - traffic and want to not follow ruote ---- let the rider know, and give the rider a message in app that he's a good driver and we let them choose
 - If rider doesn't come in 1 minute --- let rider cancel and charge them
 - van sizes change -- allow driver to input max seats possible in their van
-- how will rider know it's you and vice versa -- have rider scan qr code or some other way
+- how will rider know it's you and vice versa?? -- have rider scan qr code or some other way
 - let someone book for guest --- that's allowed just need name etc
 - baby seat -- warn passanger that baby seats are required
 - no eating in the car or drinking --- have them pay a fee. ned to have camera in car